 You report your medical expense deduction on Schedule A, Form 1040.
 You cannot claim medical expenses on Form 1040A, U.S. Individual Income Tax Return, or Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents.
-An example of a filled-in medical and dental expense part of Schedule A is shown.
+See the instructions for Schedule A (Form 1040) for more detailed information on figuring your medical and dental expense deduction.